kishiyamat/ntu-ut-ling-vwp/README.md

 ## Making some functions

+### Why do we make functions?

+Writing every program as one big chunk of statements has problems Making functions allows us to...

-1. makes our programs as a bunch of sub-steps
+1. make our programs as a bunch of sub-steps
+1. reuse code instead of rewriting it.
+1. keep our variable namespace clean.
+1. test small parts of our program in isolation from the rest.

+### Functions I made

 We are going to define these functions: